salabim/MySimpleGUI/README.md

     And finally, there is normalization, which means that a given key is translated according to the following rules
     - if it is the null string, starts with a digit or is a keyword, a _ is added at the front
-    - if there are any characters that are not acceptable in an identiefier, these are replaced by _ So `sg.Text("ab", key="name-address(zipcode)")`, can also be accessed as `values.name_address_zipcode_` or (less useful) `values["name_address_zipcode"]`
+    - if there are any characters that are not acceptable in an identifier, these are replaced by `_`.
+    So `sg.Text("ab", key="name-address(zipcode)")`,
+    can also be accessed as `values.name_address_zipcode_` or (less useful) `values["name_address_zipcode"]`